pac4j/pac4j/documentation/docs/clients.md

 This is the callback URL you must define on the identity provider side.

-Though, some identity providers do not allow to define callback URL with query string which may cause an error during the login process.
-To handle that, you need to prevent the addition of the `client_name` parameter and make the client as the default one.
+This happens because the default [`CallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/CallbackUrlResolver.java) of the clients is the [`QueryParameterCallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/QueryParameterCallbackUrlResolver.java).

+You can change the `client_name` parameter using the `setClientNameParameter` method of the `QueryParameterCallbackUrlResolver`.

+But you can also use the [`PathParameterCallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/PathParameterCallbackUrlResolver.java), which adds the client name as a path parameter.

 **Example:**